Help Center / Troubleshooting

 2. Click DMX Output, then click Art-Net.

-3. Select the network interface your Art-Net interface is connected to (e.g. Wi-Fi or your computer’s Ethernet port).
+3. Select the network interface your Art-Net node is connected to (e.g. Wi-Fi or your computer’s Ethernet port).
 If you aren’t sure it may help to check which network interfaces are in use in the Network pane of System Settings (or System Preferences).

 1. Choose Lightkey > Manage Fixtures…